mathiasverraes/15yearsddd/manuscript/vladikk/essay.md

 However, make sure to extract those smaller contexts – not because you can, but only if you truly need them to deliver some functional or non-functional requirements.

 #### Examples
 When we tried to decompose to fine-grained services early on, as in the case of Marketing Hub, we ended up with a distributed monolith.
-On the contrary, the Marketing context started as a very wide one, but was decomposed later on:
+On the contrary, the Marketing context started as a very wide one, but was decomposed later on; we extracted Campaigns, Publishers, Creative Catalog, and Events into separate bounded contexts:

-(img)

-We extracted Campaigns, Publishers, Creative Catalog, and Events into separate bounded contexts:

 (img)